cferdinandi/reef-js/content/api.md

 **[Try data reactivity on CodePen &rarr;](https://codepen.io/cferdinandi/pen/zYWoPwy?editors=0011)**

-You can customize the event name by passing in a second argument into the `store()` method.
+You can customize the event name by passing a second argument into the `store()` method.
 It gets added to the end of the `reef:store` event with a dash delimiter (`-`).

 ```js
 let wizards = store([], 'wizards');